ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ### IL1StandardBridge {#il1standardbridge}

 [This interface is defined here](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/messaging/IL1StandardBridge.sol).
+This file contains event and function definitions for ETH.
-The events and functions are nearly identical to those defined in `IL1ERC20Bridge` above.
+These definitions are very similar to those defined in `IL1ERC20Bridge` above for ERC-20.

 The bridge interface is divided between two files because some ERC-20 tokens require custom processing and cannot be handled by the standard bridge.
 This way the custom bridge that handles such a token can implement `IL1ERC20Bridge` and not have to also bridge ETH.